ChrisSch-dev/ChrisSch-dev/README.md

 <h1 align="left">Hi there 👋, I'm Chris Tsang!</h1> <p> 𝙹𝚘𝚜𝚎𝚙𝚑𝚒𝚊𝚗 26’ </p>
 <p align="left">
 A passionate self-taught back-end developer/software engineer from Hong Kong.
-I am a fast learner and  thrives on building engaging, feature-rich experiences and making solutions that makes a difference!
+I am a fast learner and thrive on building engaging, feature-rich experiences and making solutions that makes a difference!

 I've been programming for over 5 years and started with Javascript, however quickly switched off of it as my main language in favor of Rust and Kotlin, in hopes of pursuing an app-development journey.
 Nowadays I mostly stick with Rust/Kotlin due to work reasons, outside of work, I often play around with languages such as Javascript, Typescript and Python for my personal projects.
 Currently, I am learning C and C++ to expand my skill set.

 As of recently, I have taken a step back in programming outside of work to try to discover other fields outside of tech which I am interested in.
-However, threat-not, the tech industry will always have a special place in my heart!
+However, fret-not, the tech industry will always have a special place in my heart!
 </p>

 <hr></hr>